Scorpions (band): Commercial success (1978–1992)

-MTV gave the album's videos "Rock You Like a Hurricane", "Bad Boys Running Wild", "Big City Nights", and the power ballad "Still Loving You" significant airtime, greatly contributing to the album's success.
+MTV gave the album's videos "Rock You Like a Hurricane", "I'm Leaving You", "Big City Nights", and the power ballad "Still Loving You" significant airplay, greatly contributing to the album's success.
 The channel even supplied Scorpions with the nickname "The Ambassadors of Rock", to the chagrin of industry insiders who recognized the executive influence behind the scenes.
 Rolling Stone magazine named them "The Heroes of Heavy Metal".

 The band toured extensively behind Love at First Sting and released their second live album, World Wide Live in 1985.
 Recorded over a year-long world tour and released at the height of their popularity, the album was another success for the band, peaking at No. 14 in the charts in the US and at No. 18 in the UK.

-After their extensive world tours, the band finally returned to the studio to record Savage Amusement.
+After their extensive world tours, the band finally returned to the studio, to record Savage Amusement.
 Released in 1988, four years after their previous studio album, Savage Amusement represented a more polished and mature sound similar to the style Def Leppard had found success with.
 The album sold well but was considered somewhat of a critical disappointment.
-However, British heavy rock magazine Kerrang! did award the album five K's out of five.
+However, British rock and metal magazine Kerrang! did award the album five K's out of five.

 On the Savage Amusement tour in 1988, the Scorpions became only the second Western group (not American) to play in the Soviet Union.
-Uriah Heep had performed in December 1987 in Leningrad.
+Uriah Heep had performed in the country earlier in December 1987, in Leningrad.
 The following year the band returned to perform at the Moscow Music Peace Festival.
 As a result, the Scorpions developed an extended Russian fan base and still return to perform.
-Also in 1989, Scorpions released the compilation album Best of Rockers 'n' Ballads, which, in addition to the band's hits from 1979 to 1988, included several rare or previously unreleased tracks: "Hey You", from the Animal Magnetism sessions; a remixed version of "Is There Anybody There?"; and a cover of The Who's "I Can't Explain", which was also included on that same year's Stairway to Heaven/Highway to Hell charity compilation album.
-This is the Scorpions' only compilation album to be certified platinum in the United States.
+Also in 1989, Scorpions released the compilation album Best of Rockers 'n' Ballads, which, in addition to the band's hits from 1979 to 1988, included several rare or previously unreleased tracks: "Hey You", from the Lovedrive sessions; a remixed version of "Is There Anybody There?"; and a cover of the Who's "I Can't Explain", which was also included on that same year's Stairway to Heaven/Highway to Hell charity compilation album.
+This is the band's only compilation album, to be certified platinum in the United States.